The Quran does not merely retell Jesus (peace be upon him). It redistributes him.

 O God, our Lord, send down upon us a table from heaven.
 (5:114)

 This is decisive.
 Provision comes down.
 It is not generated from below, nor captured by force.
 The table is gift, sign, and test.
-Al-Ma’idah therefore makes Jesus the prophet through whom reception is dramatized.
+Al-Ma’idah therefore makes Jesus (peace be upon him) the prophet through whom reception is dramatized.

 Third: the surah closes the door against converting sign into divinity.